How to Create Simple Toggle Buttons in React

 Final Words

-Now you have a custom functioning toggle button created in React, created from a regular checkbox.
+Now we have a custom functioning toggle button created in React, created from a regular checkbox.
 This not only makes it functioning but accessible too.
-The code is also hosted on CodeSandbox, so you can reach it here in one piece.
+The code is hosted on CodeSandbox, or you can reach it below in one piece through the interactive widget:

-If you are interested in more projects, make sure you check out the article below to find 100 JavaScript project ideas.
+If you are interested in more React projects, make sure to check out the roadmap below that helps you take your React skills to the next level.
 Thank you for reading through, happy coding!

 Did you find this page helpful?